-5.5 Combined audits with an additional scheme
+5.5 Combined audits

 The BRCGS audit must follow the rules outlined above and in the Standard's audit protocol.

 The certification body may be able to approach the other scheme and clarify whether they would accept an unannounced audit.
 If this is acceptable then both audits can be completed unannounced and simultaneously.
 However, if the other scheme owner does not permit unannounced audits then they will need to occur on different dates.